-Optimizing Step 1 (Partition Service Period): In this case, the itinerary is specified as a series of times when a host moves into a new cell, e.g. [(Time1, Cell1),...(TimeN, CellN)].
-We first count the duration the MC stays in each cell and then partition the entire service period into chunks using one of two policies.
-A temporally-biased, MajoritySpreadover Partition policy attempts to minimize the number of VS switches.
-Here, we first choose the majority interval (cell with longest Di) as the centerpoint of the service time; then spread the service time forward until the request submission time.
+Optimization of step 1 (Partition Service Period): The itinerary is specified as a series of times when a host moves into a new cell, e.g. $[(Time_1, Cell_1),...(Time_N, Cell_N)]$.
+We first count the duration the MC stays in each cell, then partition the whole service period into chunks using two polices.
+Policy 1: Temporally biased, MajoritySpreadover Partition, which attempts to minimize the number of VS switches.
+We first choose the majority interval (cell with longest D_i) as the centerpoint of the service time; then spread the service time forward until the request submission time.
 If the entire service duration is not satisfied, we spread beyond the centerpoint until service can be completed.
 Note this policy may bring a period of startup latency between the submission and the startup time.
-Policy 2: The second policy is a spatially biased, Distance Partition, which partitions the whole service time into chunks based on the distances between the cells traversed.
+Policy 2: Spatially biased, Distance Partition, which partitions the whole service time into chunks based on the distances between the cells traversed.
 We apply a well known unsupervised neural learning technique, self-organizing map (SOM) [19] to partition the whole moving area into a number of regions; therefore, the service period will be partitioned into chunks accordingly.

-Optimizing step 2 (Volunteer Server Allocation): Given the MC's itinerary, we can determine the chunk focus in step 2 more accurately.
-If $(a_i, b_i)$ represents the coordinates of the center for cell i, and $D_i$ represents the time duration spent in cell i, we convert the problem of locating the chunk Focus into a Minisum Planar Euclidean Location Problem [15].
+Optimization of step 2 (Volunteer Server Allocation): Given MC's itinerary, we can determine the chunk focus in step 2 more accurately.
+If (a_i, b_i) represents the coordinates of the center for cell i, and D_i represents the time duration spent in cell i, we convert the problem of locating the chunk Focus into a Minisum Planar Euclidean Location Problem [15].
 Our objective is to minimize the overall service time f(x, y), where (x, y) represent the coordinates of the Focus position for this chunk that is composed of N cells.
 We calculate f(x, y) by applying Weiszfeld's algorithm.
 [15]

-$$f(x,y) = \sum{i=1}^{N} Di \sqrt{(x-a_i)^2 + (y-b_i)^2}.$$ (3)
+$$f(x, y) = \sum{i=1}^{N} Di \sqrt{(x - a_i)^2 + (y - b_i)^2}$$ (3)